 Ben built Betty out of Douglas Fir and oak 20 years ago and modelled her on the world’s oldest known wooden racing boat, the Royal Oak from 1780.
 Ben said: “I raced Betty 15 times on the Thames so it is a great joy to see her ready to race again, for the honour of club and town and to bring rowing back to the River Ouse.
 Betty is a beautiful boat and I am only sorry that the Newhaven crew – a lovely bunch they are – will only get to see her from the rear as we race ahead to the winning line.
 Ouse the Dady?
 Betty is.”

 Newhaven skipper Nicola, chairman of Newhaven Gig Rowing Club, said: “It is a privilege to be representing Newhaven and the gig club in this race.
 The town has taken Amelie to its heart and the feeling is mutual.
-Both boats are beautiful but Amelie will be showing Betty a clean pair of heels on July 9.
+Both boats are beautiful but Amelie will be showing Betty a clean pair of heels this time around.
 Ouse the Daddy?
 Amelie is.”

-The Ouse the Daddy challenge is one of half a dozen races in the regatta, which for the first time includes events in Newhaven as well as Lewes.
-Main event is the 43rd annual Round Table charity raft race from Lewes to Newhaven.
-Organisers say they have 36 confirmed entries after a record 185 requests for application forms.
+The Ouse the Daddy challenge is one of half a dozen races in the regatta, which includes events in Newhaven as well as Lewes.
+Main event is the annual Round Table charity raft race from Lewes to Newhaven.

 Ouseday is organised by Riffrafters, a group formed by members of Lewes Rowing Club, Round Table, Newhaven Gig Club, both town councils and the Bonfire Council.
-Up to 500 paddlers and boaters will take to the Ouse, managed by a dozen safety boats led by crews from the RNLI and
+Up to 500 paddlers and boaters will take to the Ouse.

-Ouseday is also sponsored by solicitors Lawson Lewis-Blakers, Veolia, Brewers Decorators and NTD web designers.
+Ouseday is also sponsored by solicitors Lawson Lewis-Blakers.

 BETTY: Cutter, green, 30ft length, 4ft 6ins beam, made from strip-planked Douglas Fir and oak with GRP sheathing, weight, light at 300 llbs.
 Four oars.
 Modelled on The Royal Oak, oldest known wooden racing row boat (1780) now at Henley museum.
 Ben Fowler’s crew were last to race in Royal Oak in late 80s and he was inspired to build Betty, which he raced 15 times in annual Great River Race, 22 miles along the Thames between Richmond and Greenwich.
 Betty was rescued after five years in garden in Scotland, brought to Lewes Rowing Club and restored by members led by Ben and boat restorer Ryan Kearley.